 I swapped out all of the chrome for bronze….

 Including the outlet covers and the heater vent on the floor.

 You can see here that we removed the medicine cabinet, and replaced it with stained wood to tie into the vanity and floating shelves.

-To keep up with the bronze and antique brass theme, I chose this SWEET light fixture from Amazon.
+To keep up with the bronze and antique brass theme, I chose this SWEET light fixture from Amazon.com.
 The Edison bulbs give a nice warm glow. 🙂

-And a brass framed mirror that I found at Target.
+And a brass framed mirror I found at Target.

-I really wanted the look of warm, raw wood.
-I think it’s a great contrast with the sharp look of black on white.
-Our friends who live in the foothills gave my husband this live edge log from their property, and he made shelves out of it!
+Warm raw wood.
+I think it’s a great contrast against the sharp look of black and white.
+Our friends that live in the foothills gave my husband a live edge log from their property and he made shelves out of it!
 He cut each shelf to size and varnished them.
 I LOVE THE WAY IT TURNED OUT!

 It was fun adding decor to them too. 🙂

 Just look at how great the shelves tie everything together.
 Love it!

 I opted for an insect/garden theme.
 I used brass insects as part of the wall decor.